paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 When you see an error in your code, read the stack trace, inspect it line by line using breakpoints, debug the contents of variables.
 Every programming language have specialized tools to help with these tasks, such as Ruby `pry`, Javascript `debugger`, Rust `dbg!` macro, `gdb`, or `lldb`, just to mention some.

-When in need or a simple http server, json parser, or search utility, use `python -m http.server`, `jq`, `ripgrep`, or any other tool you are used too.
+When in need of a simple http server, json parser, or search utility, use `python -m http.server`, `jq`, `ripgrep`, or any other tool you are used to.

 All these tools are stable, tested, well maintained, reliable, and precitable.
 There is no need to use AI to solve problems that have already been solved in other ways.